medhatassm/Ekko/Readme.md

 - Logo:

-  I make a logo as a because it just text without any image on it, so we can edit that a to make it look as we want, and clickable to go to link (same home page).
+  I made a logo because it is just text without any image on it, so we can edit that to make it look as we want, and clickable to go to the link (same home page).

-1. using `text-decoration` to erase all anchor default design.
+1. using `text-decoration` to erase all anchor default designs.

 ```
 .header .container .logo {